StanleyWan/FCND-Controls-CPP/README.md

-        where pqrCmd is the body rate command for p,q,q pqr is the actual body rate fed back from drone pqrErr is the difference between the pqrCmd and prq I is the motion inertia
+        where pqrCmd is the body rate command for p,q,q pqr is the actual body rate fed back from drone pqrErr is the difference between the pqrCmd and prq I is the moment inertia
               kpPQR is the parameter of the controller to the error
 <p></p>